mf2012/es7-azure/README.md

 # es7-azure
 Minimal installation of Elasticsearch 7.x on Free Tier Azure with 3xStandard_D1 nodes

-### Elastic Search on Azure - Infrastructure as Code
+### Task 1 Elastic Search on Azure - Infrastructure as Code
 1. Stand up an elastic search instance using Terraform on Azure
 2. Stand up Azure Event Hubs on Azure using Terraform
-3. Single Azure Function sending stack traces into elastic search every time it is invoked
+3. Single :Azure Function sending stack traces into elastic search every time it is invoked
 4. Show scripts or automated tests to validate the deployment

+### Task 2 Check elastic cluster
+1. Take Go server from the Gitlab repo and hook it directly to Elastic cluster
+2. Run Go client with load and check how ES cluster performs (we are still in Free Tier)

 ### Possible solutions on Azure
 1. TF Fully blown ES cluster + TF Event Hubs + FaaS - ES not possible to execute on Azure Free Tier due to Limit per region: 4 core, 16GB RAM